-New Directors meet with CAE executive officers, including the President and CEO and Executive Vice President, Finance and CFO, to discuss CAE's expectations of its Directors and to discuss CAE business and strategic plans.
-New Directors also review CAE's current business plan, detailed agendas and materials of previous Board meetings.
-New Directors of CAE receive a comprehensive reference manual containing all key corporate and Board policies, including the Code of Business Conduct and other relevant materials and executive briefing sessions.
+New Directors meet with CAE executive officers, including the President and CEO and the CFO, to discuss expectations and CAE's business and strategic plans.
+They review the current business plan and past Board meeting materials.
+New Directors also receive a comprehensive reference manual containing all key corporate and Board policies, including the Code of Business Conduct and other relevant materials and executive briefing sessions.
 All Directors have regular access to senior management to discuss Board presentations and other matters of interest.
-CAE management and the Governance Committee keep all Directors aware of major developments in corporate governance, important trends and new legal or regulatory requirements.
-The Board also receives presentations from senior management on CAE's performance and issues relevant to the business of CAE, the industry and the competitive environment in which it operates.
+CAE management and the Governance Committee update Directors on governance developments, trends and new legal requirements.

-The Governance Committee encourages CAE's Directors to attend conferences, seminars or courses whether they be industry-specific to CAE or relevant to fulfill their role as a Director, the cost of which will be borne by CAE.
-In addition to access through the Board's website to an evergreen supply of current research and analysis, news reports and academic studies on best governance and compensation practices and other aspects of Board and fiduciary responsibilities and use of research and educational tools, throughout FY2024, management conducted or organized the education sessions noted in the following table.
-Also, CAE's Directors are invited to visit CAE's sites, attend industry events and trade shows.
-In recognition of the rapidly changing technology and competitive environment and new and emerging markets in our business, the Board requires management to provide an in-depth review of the business segments in which we operate at regularly scheduled meetings, as well as our industry in general.
-The Board and its Committees are continually updated by management on developments related to corporate governance, changes in the competitive landscape, Directors' fiduciary duties, changes in law, technology, industry news and other educational material.
-In addition, the Board received quarterly updates from management on sustainability (including climate change) matters and on CAE's compliance with such matters as anti-corruption, corporate policies and procedures, the use of foreign representatives, ethics in the workplace, export control laws, sanctions screening and data protection and privacy.
+Directors are encouraged to attend conferences, seminars or courses, whether industry-specific or relevant to their role as a Director, at CAE's expense.
+They have access to an evergreen supply of current research and analysis, news reports, and studies on governance and compensation practices through the Board's website.
+Directors regularly attend education sessions organized by management, and participate in CAE site visits, industry events and trade shows.
+Given the rapidly changing technology and competitive environment, management provides regular in-depth reviews of business segment performance, issues relevant to CAE's business and industry developments, as well as updates on governance, competition, fiduciary duties, changes in law, technology and other educational material.
+The Board also receives quarterly updates on health and safety (including aviation safety), sustainability matters (including climate change) and compliance matters like anti-corruption, corporate policies and procedures, foreign representatives, workplace ethics, export controls, sanctions screening, and data protection and privacy.
+The table below provides an overview of selected education sessions, presentations and reports attended or received in FY2025.